Pa-Tada/Chewsy_Capstone/README.md

 ## As a customer/visitor, I want to be able to,

-* Access a deployed version of the app so that my friends and I can get a restaurant recommendation based on our combined dietary preferences and needs.
+* Access a deployed version of the app so that my friends and I can get a restaurant recommendation based on our combined dietary preferences and needs
 * Log in and out
 * Create and edit my profile
   * Fill out required and optional fields